 521: Accessory Dwelling Units

-521.1 Intent: The purpose of this Article is to establish standards for the development of Accessory Dwelling Units (ADUs) in order to increase housing flexibility, expand affordable housing options, and support multi-generational living arrangements.
+521.1 The intent and purpose of this Article is to establish standards for the development of Accessory Dwelling Units (ADUs) in order to increase housing flexibility, expand affordable housing options, and support multi-generational living arrangements.
 These provisions are intended to ensure that ADUs are compatible with existing neighborhood character and contribute positively to the overall housing mix within the township, while protecting the health, safety, and general welfare of the community.

 521.2 Accessory Dwelling Unit: Where there is need for a separate residential dwelling unit, located on the same lot as an existing single-family dwelling unit, an Accessory Dwelling Unit may be utilized to provide additional housing on a single-family residential lot.
 Such ADUs shall be incidental in size and use to the primary residential structure.
 Only one ADU may be authorized on any single residential lot.